 Figure 19-2 – relationship between S-129 and S-421

-To provide a UKCM service, and a UKC route plan in particular, S-421 is used to generate a ship’s route through the UKCM area.
+To provide a UKCM Service, and a UKC route plan in particular, it is recommended that S-421, if available, be used to generate a ship’s route through the UKCM Operational Area.
 Figure 19-2 shows the relationship between S-129 and S-421.

+If S-421 is unavailable, alternative methods, such as RTZ route plan exchange format, can be used to provide or generate a ship’s route information through the UKCM Operational Area.

 Language